Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-16-Martha-Wells-Compulsion.md

 # Character: 4/9.
 So-so.
 What else did you expect from a novelette with the first-person perspective of a Murderbot?
 At least it depicts the feelings of Murderbot well.

-# Plot: 4/9.
+# Plot: 3/9.
 So-so and tedious, yet at least it's a story with a conflict.
 Murderbot presumed that Asa accidentally bumped into Sekai and knocked her off the platform.
 (But is this true?
 Since Elane who was very concerned with Sekai had seemed to have a tiff with Sekai at first.)

 At first Murderbot didn't rescue her because it's not part of its duty.
 However it changed its mind upon thinking about a similar scene in its ongoing media.

 So it saved her and Sekai who at first felt Murderbot creepy were willing to say thanks to it in the end.

-# World and others: 4/9.
+# World and others: 3/9.
 So-so.
 At least it depicts a greedy company striving for the maximum profit and subordinated pitiful employees.
+What more do you expect for a short science fiction?

 # Overall: 3/9.
 Slightly bad.
 The author lacks the talent of writing short fiction.
-Yet novelettes suit her well.